Nunes Vineyard

 Follow us on Facebook

-2010 SEASON — Ninth Harvest
+2010 SEASON — Ninth Harvest (eleventh leaf)

-The harvest date alone is just a number.
 With half the phenolics of other red wine grape varieties, the time that matters for distinguishing character in Pinot Noir is the number of days between veraison and harvest.
 As the sun often breaks first over Nunes Vineyard, leaving a cool ring of fog, buds burst earlier than many other vineyards in the Russian River Valley.
 With earlier veraison, there is more time for canes to lignify (turn woody), and for berries to develop all of their phenolics and ripen tannins before they are harvested.

-<< Last Season
+<< Last Season Next Season >>

 Harvest Photos